Second International School on Simulation of Nuclear Reactor Systems (SINUS)

 Overview

-The NEA will organise the second International School on Simulation of Nuclear Reactor Systems (SINUS) on the topic of Reactor single- and multi-physics simulations based on Light Water Reactor (LWR) Uncertainty Analysis in Modeling (UAM) benchmark.
-Targeting students and young professionals in the nuclear sector, the course will bring together the next generation of experts with the expert community from the NEA Working Party on Scientific Issues and Uncertainty Analysis of Reactor Systems (WPRS).
+The NEA organised the second International School on Simulation of Nuclear Reactor Systems (SINUS) on the topic of Reactor single- and multi-physics simulations based on Light Water Reactor (LWR) Uncertainty Analysis in Modeling (UAM) benchmark.
+Targeting students and young professionals in the nuclear sector, the course brought together the next generation of experts with the expert community from the NEA Working Party on Scientific Issues and Uncertainty Analysis of Reactor Systems (WPRS).

-The event is jointly developed by North Carolina State University (NSCU), the Radiation Safety Information Computational Center (RSICC) at Oak Ridge National Laboratory, and the NEA WPRS.
-The in-person part will be co-located with the BEPU 2024 conference and the WPRS Benchmarks Workshops 2024 hosted by NINE Nuclear and Industrial Engineering (N.IN.E) in Lucca, Italy.
+The event was jointly developed by North Carolina State University (NSCU), the Radiation Safety Information Computational Center (RSICC) at Oak Ridge National Laboratory, and the NEA WPRS.
+The in-person part was co-located with the BEPU 2024 conference and the WPRS Benchmarks Workshops 2024 hosted by NINE Nuclear and Industrial Engineering (N.IN.E) in Lucca, Italy.

-The technical content of the training sessions will be based on the LWR UAM benchmark.
-It follows the specifications of the benchmark for selected benchmark exercises from the three phases of the benchmark.
-The scope is on quantifying and propagating relevant significant uncertainties through different single physics and multi-physics modeling and simulation of nuclear reactor cores using the Pressurised Water Reactor test cases.
+The technical content of the training sessions was based on the LWR UAM benchmark.
+It followed the specifications of the benchmark for selected benchmark exercises from the three phases of the benchmark.
+The scope was on quantifying and propagating relevant significant uncertainties through different single physics and multi-physics modeling and simulation of nuclear reactor cores using the Pressurised Water Reactor test cases.

-The trainings will include practical exercises with state-of-the-art reactor simulation packages, which are provided by the NEA Data Bank and RSICC.
+The trainings included practical exercises with state-of-the-art reactor simulation packages, which were provided by the NEA Data Bank and RSICC.

-The course will feature lectures by NCSU staff members, as well as internationally renowned experts from the WPRS and its expert groups.
-The SINUS training sessions will take place in a hybrid format.
+The course featured lectures by NCSU staff members, as well as internationally renowned experts from the WPRS and its expert groups.
+The SINUS training sessions tookl place in a hybrid format.

-SINUS provides an opportunity to develop a multinational network with fellow participants and international experts, and to learn more about this challenging and innovative subject.
-Each participant receives a certificate of completion of the course.
+SINUS provided an opportunity to develop a multinational network with fellow participants and international experts, and to learn more about this challenging and innovative subject.

 Course content and timeline